dzbeck/multiscanner/docs/arch.md

 1. The user submits a sample file through the Web UI (or REST API).
 1. The Web UI (or REST API):
-  1. Stores the file in the distributed file system (GlusterFS)
+  a.
+Stores the file in the distributed file system (GlusterFS)
   1. Places the task on the task queue (Celery)
   1. Adds an entry to the task management database (PostgreSQL)
-1. A worker node:
+1. A worker node:\  \
   a\. &nbsp; Pulls the task from the Celery task queue
   b\. &nbsp; Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
   c\. &nbsp; Analyses the file